Local SEO for Small Business: Attract More Clients

 FAQs

-Yes, optimizing your website and other online assets for local SEO is worth the effort if your business depends on the local market for sales and reputation.
+Yes, optimizing your website and other online assets for local SEO is worthwhile if your business relies heavily on the local market for sales and reputation.
 Ignoring local SEO can harm your business’s reputation online and in your local community, which will also affect your bottom line.

 SEO of any kind is a long game, and you can expect local SEO to take anywhere from six to twelve months to take full effect.
-Like targeted keywords and landing pages, can help your ranking and conversions improve more quickly but don’t anticipate a huge shift in organic traffic overnight.
+Like targeted keywords and landing pages, they can help your ranking and conversions improve more quickly, but don’t anticipate a massive shift in organic traffic overnight.

 If you do the optimizations yourself, local SEO (and any SEO) will only cost you your time.
-However, if you want an expert to help or you’re looking for a done-for-you service, expect to pay between $500 and $5000 per month on average, depending on what services you want.
+However, if you want an expert to help or are looking for a done-for-you service, expect to pay between $500 and $ 5,000 per month on average, depending on the services you require.